The process of getting started should begin three to four semesters in advance.

 2 – Consult with your academic advisor.
 Speak with your Academic Advisor about specific programs that other students in your major may have traveled.
 Discuss what classes you might be able to take towards your major and how it may change the course sequence of your major.

 3 – Schedule a meeting.
-Meet with the Director of Advisement in the Center for Student Success to discuss how studying abroad can foster your academic and personal goals and understand the application process and deadlines.
+Meet with Henrietta Genfi, Director of Advisement, located in the CARES Center, Aquinas Hall Room 104, 973-618-3589, to discuss how studying abroad can foster your academic and personal goals and understand the application process and deadlines.

 5 – Connect with returnees.
 Talk with other students who have studied abroad and gone through a similar process.
 Get their advice on searching for the right program, how they prepared to live in another country, and other helpful tips!